Skip to Content (Press Enter)

 Keep your hands free (and out of pockets)

-You need your hands to help with your balance.
-Wear gloves, keep your hands out of your pockets and extended by your side.
+Your hands help you maintain balance.
+Wear gloves, keep your hands out of your pockets, and extend them by your side.

 How To Fall